jknabl/game-of-life/README.md

 The code is structured according to rubygems conventions.
 Most of the interesting stuff -- including the `Game`, `Cell`, and display classes -- is in `lib/life`.
 There is also a test script located outside the lib directory, at `bin/test`.
 Instructions on testing are below.

+Tests for the main classes and all important functionality are located under `spec/`.

 ### Why a gem?

 Bundling up this program as a gem makes it much easier to distribute and share.
 Building and installing a gem is less hassle for a user than running a patchwork of custom scripts.